NCTU-IOT2020-Leo/RemoteTester/remoter_encoding.md

 When each button is pressed, the remoter would send a sequence of IR signals.
 Here we use following symbols to represent the IR signals.

-- `^`: HIGH for 3750us, used in start codes
+- `^`: HIGH for 3850us, used in start codes
-- `>`: LOW for 2250us, used in start codes
+- `>`: LOW for 2175us, used in start codes
-- `0`: HIGH for 750us then LOW for 450us, represent bit '0'
+- `0`: HIGH for 850us then LOW for 375us, represent bit '0'
-- `1`: HIGH for 750us then LOW for 1675us, represent bit '1'
+- `1`: HIGH for 850us then LOW for 1600us, represent bit '1'
-- `E`: LOW for 8340us, used to separate two parts
+- `E`: HIGH for 850us then LOW for 8340us, used to separate two parts

 Each sequence of signals would be th e following format:
 ```